 Consideration #4: Specification Criteria

-No matter how simple or complex a project is, at MAKO, our Austin industrial design specialists want to get as many details as possible regarding what our clients expect for their products.
-The specification criteria are integral as they allow the designer to compile a list of goals that the final design must achieve.
+No matter how simple or complex a project is, at MAKO, our product design team in Austin, Texas, want to get as many details as possible regarding what our clients expect from their products.
+Providing specification criteria is integral as it allows the designer to compile a list of goals that the final design must achieve.

 The best approach to developing your specification criteria is to create a checklist that our designers can refer to and review while they are working on the project.